NIBC in talks with Blackstone over cash buyout offer

-AMSTERDAM (Reuters) - Dutch bank NIBC (NIBC.AS) said on Friday it was in advanced talks on a buyout by private equity firm Blackstone (BX.N) at 9.85 euros per share, an 7.8 % premium to NIBC’s closing price of 9.13 euros per share on Thursday.
+AMSTERDAM, Feb 14 (Reuters) - Dutch bank NIBC said on Friday it was in advanced talks on a buyout by private equity firm Blackstone at 9.85 euros per share, an 7.8 % premium to NIBC’s closing price of 9.13 euros per share on Thursday.

 The proposed offer values the company at 1.44 billion euros.